oplS15projects/FP1/README.md

 * any diagrams or figures explaining your work --Diagram would be better suited for the mass of code aftet
 * --The class on friday delving deeper into the focus of how things are fully handled.
 I do not know how event
 * are handled in this language, the documentation is not too explanatory.

-The narrative itself should be no longer than 350 words.
-Yes, you can add more files and link or refer to them.
-This is github, handling files is awesome and easy!

-Ask questions publicly in the Piazza group.

 ### How to Do and Submit this assignment